 Many gastrointestinal diseases, or GI diseases, can be prevented or their risk can reduced by managing and maintaining a healthy lifestyle, such as a proper nutrition, exercise, and hydration, among other lifestyle modifications, by practicing good bowel movement habits, and submitting to cancer screening.
 Colonoscopy is recommended for average risk patients at age 50.
 When you have a family history of colorectal cancer or polyps, colonoscopy may be recommended at a younger age.
 Normally, colonoscopy is recommended 10 years younger than the affected relative.
 For instance, if your brother has been diagnosed with colorectal cancer or polyps at age 45, you should begin screening at age 35.
 In case you have symptoms of colorectal cancer you should speak to your doctor right away.
 Common symptoms include:

 The scope of our information is limited to chiropractic and spinal injuries and conditions.
 To discuss the subject matter, please feel free to ask Dr. Jimenez or contact us at 915-850-0900 .

 Overall health and wellness are essential towards maintaining the proper mental and physical balance in the body.
 From eating a balanced nutrition as well as exercising and participating in physical activities, to sleeping a healthy amount of time on a regular basis, following the best health and wellness tips can ultimately help maintain overall well-being.
 Eating plenty of fruits and vegetables can go a long way towards helping people become healthy.

-The information herein on "What are Gastrointestinal Diseases?" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "What are Gastrointestinal Diseases?" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.